Academic term: Basic education

 The Philippine school year lasts usually between nine and ten months long, and a school year must be at least 200 days as prescribed by law, including examination periods.

 In most primary and secondary (Junior High) schools, an academic year is usually divided into quarters for purposes of examination and reporting of marks though a few private schools adopt a trimestral system.
 Each quarter normally lasts for approximately seven (usually the 3rd quarter) to ten weeks (usually the 1st, 2nd and 4th quarters) but the actual length of each quarter and the months they cover varies among private schools.
 The fourth quarter for pupils in Grade 6 and students in Grade 10 is usually two to three weeks shorter than undergraduates to allow for preparation of final grades to determine who are eligible for graduation as well as to prepare for the graduation (or some schools would call as "completion") ceremonies themselves.
 Each quarter culminates in most schools with a quarterly examination period of three to five days.

-Until 2020 the school year began in public schools in the first week of June and ended in the third or fourth week of March.
-However private schools had a slightly shorter academic calendar either starting in the second (or third week) of June or ending earlier in March.
+Prior to the COVID-19 pandemic, the school year began in public schools in the first week of June and ended between the third week of March and the first week of April.
+However, private schools had a slightly shorter academic calendar either starting in the second (or third week) of June or ending earlier in March.
 Until that year the usual national school year was as follows:

-For SY 2020-2021 and onwards, given the ongoing COVID-19 pandemic, the calendar in basic education schools shifted to a more Western styled calendar to match that of most colleges and universities thus the school year in these schools is organized as follows:
+For SY 2020-2021 up to SY 2022-2024, given the ongoing COVID-19 pandemic, the calendar in basic education schools shifted to a more Western styled calendar to match that of most colleges and universities thus the school year in these schools is organized as follows: